tanam-online/report-service/README.md

 [GET] '/' = Check if API is live
-[GET] '/download/:landId/:timeStart?/:timeEnd?' = Download land report by land id [GET] '/send-email/:id' = Send email to user by user id
+[GET] '/download/:landId/:timeStart?/:timeEnd?' = Download land report by land id [GET] '/send-email/:id' = Send email to user by user id *Make sure you have valid or real email for periodic report email purposes
 ```

 ## Available Scripts